jwilger/jwilger.github.io/_posts/2020-02-15-ecto-custom-unique-constraint-trigger.md

 Clearly, according to the business rules for the system, we can't just put a unique index on the `room_id` column.
-To the best of my knowledge, an exclusion constraint also won't work here, because of the need to *not* check against any rows that have a status of "hold" and an `inserted_at` timestamp that is more than 24 hours ago relative to the current time (if I'm wrong about being able to use an exclusion constraint here, please let me know in the comments; I admit to not having a ton of experience with how that particular type of constraint can be defined.)
+To the best of my knowledge, an exclusion constraint also won't work here, because of the need to *not* check against any rows that have a status of "hold" and an `inserted_at` timestamp that is more than 24 hours ago relative to the current time.
 It *is* however possible to use a trigger function to enforce the constraint in the database:

 ```elixir
 defmodule Meetings.Repo.Migrations.CreateRoomReservations do